 In addition to link errors and equipment failures, the other major factor contributing to packet losses in Internet is delayed convergence of the existing routing protocols.
 Labovitz et al [11] use a combination of measurements and analysis to show that inter-domain routes in the Internet may take tens of minutes to reach a consistent view of the network topology after a fault.
 They found that during this period of delayed convergence, end-to-end communication is adversely affected.
 In [12], Labovitz et al. find that 10% of all considered routes were available less than 95% of the time and that less than 35% of all routes were available more than 99.99% of the time.
 In a follow-up study [13], Chandra et al showed that 5% of all failures last more than 2 hours and that failure durations are heavy-tailed and can last as long as 20 hours before being repaired.
 In a related study performed in 2003, Andersen et al [3] showed that while some paths are responsible for a large number of failures, the majority of the observed Internet paths had some level of instability.
+In a different analysis [14], Boutermans et al study the effect of link failures on VoIP performance and show that a single network failure between two nodes located at San Francisco (CA) and Reston (VA) affected network traffic for 50 minutes with several periods of down-time, of which one lasted 12 minutes.
 All these statistics indicate the Internet today is not ready to support high quality voice service as we are going to show in the following section.